jipiboily/docs-1/docs/installation/docker_image.rst

 authenticated on docker hub, and provide the username used to pull the image to Gemnasium.

-To have access to the Gemnasium Enterprise image, you need to have a license from us, and we will then give you access to it via the Docker Hub.
-It is a private image.
+To have access to the Gemnasium Enterprise image, send us the Docker Hub user you want; we will share the image with that user.

 .. _run_docker_image: